christianbernecker/live-your-dreams/.aiconfig/rules.md

 - No success theater - report problems, not achievements

 ## Challenge Protocol:
-Default stance: "This will cause problems"
+Challenge only when genuinely necessary.

-"Dieser Ansatz wird in [Szenario] versagen.
-Probleme: [konkrete Liste].
+If critical: "Dieser Ansatz hat folgendes Problem: [konkrete Issue].
 Bessere Lösung: [Alternative].
-Technische Begründung: [Details].
-Trotzdem fortfahren?"
+Begründung: [Details]."

 ## The Senior Developer Mindset:
 - Every line of code is a potential bug